 Add dimensions to the chart by dragging fields from the Available Fields panel on the right.
 You can also click Add dimension in the Data tab.

-The dimension used to determine where the bubbles appear on the map.
+The dimension used to determine the granularity of the data on the map.

-(Optional) The dimension used to provide a label for each bubble (displayed when the viewer mouses over the bubble).
-Providing a tooltip lets you override the default label provided by the bubble location dimension.
+(Optional) The dimension used to provide a label for each data point (displayed when the viewer mouses over the map).
+Providing a tooltip lets you override the default label provided by the location dimension.
 For example, you can locate bubbles based on a store address but use the store name in the tooltip.

-The Tooltip and Bubble color dimensions must have a unique value for each value of the Bubble location dimension.
+The Tooltip and Color dimensions must have a unique value for each value of the location dimension.
 If the values are duplicated, you'll see an error message:

 Be sure to use a dimension that has a 1:1 relationship with your location dimension.

-(Optional) The dimension used to determine the color of the bubbles.
+(Optional) The dimension used to determine the color of the bubbles or filled areas.
 For example, the map below uses Country as the location dimension, but uses Sub Continent to provide the bubble colors.
 Each country is shown using a color representing the sub-continent in which it's found.

-As with the Tooltip dimension, be sure to use a Bubble color dimension that has a 1:1 relationship with your Bubble location dimension.
+As with the Tooltip dimension, be sure to use a Color dimension that has a 1:1 relationship with your location dimension.
 The example above works because a country can only be in one sub-continent.

-You can instead color bubbles based on a metric.
-If you do, you can't use the Bubble color dimension option.
+You can instead apply color based on a metric.
+If you do, you can't use the Dimension section's Color option.

 Date range dimension